PabloIbannez/VLMP/docs/Models.rst

 	  - Standard deviation of the coating width.
 	  - float
 	  - 0.0
+	* - anisotropy
+	  - Magnetic anisotropy constant of the nanoparticles.
+	  - float
+	  -
-	* - anisotropyStd
+	* - coatingWidth
-	  - Standard deviation of the anisotropy constant for particle-to-particle variation.
+	  - Width of the coating layer on the nanoparticles.
 	  - float
 	  - 0.0